Department of Labor Logo United States Department of Labor

 Transportation and material moving

 Location quotients allow us to explore the occupational make-up of a metropolitan area by comparing the composition of jobs in an area relative to the national average.
 (See table 1.)
 For example, a location quotient of 2.0 indicates that an occupation accounts for twice the share of employment in the area than it does nationally.
-In the Miami area, above-average concentrations of employment were found in many of the occupations within the sales and related group.
-For instance, travel agents were employed at 4.7 times the national rate in Miami, and real estate sales agents, at 3.2 times the U.S. average.
+In the Miami area, above-average concentrations of employment were found in some of the occupations within the sales and related group.
+For instance, travel agents were employed at 3.9 times the national rate in Miami, and real estate sales agents, at 3.1 times the U.S. average.
 Cashiers had a location quotient of 1.0 in Miami, indicating that this particular occupation’s local and national employment shares were similar.

-These statistics are from the Occupational Employment and Wage Statistics (OEWS) survey, a federal-state cooperative program between BLS and State Workforce Agencies, in this case, the Florida Department of Economic Opportunity.
+The statistics in this release are from the Occupational Employment and Wage Statistics (OEWS) survey, a cooperative effort between BLS and the State Workforce Agencies (SWAs).
+BLS funds the survey and provides the procedures and technical support.
+State Workforce Agencies collect most of the data: in this case, the Florida Department of Economic Opportunity.

 Technical Note

 The Occupational Employment and Wage Statistics (OEWS) survey is a semiannual survey measuring occupational employment and wage rates for wage and salary workers in nonfarm establishments in the United States.
-The OEWS data available from BLS include cross-industry occupational employment and wage estimates for the nation; over 580 areas, including states and the District of Columbia, metropolitan statistical areas (MSAs), nonmetropolitan areas, and territories; national industry-specific estimates at the NAICS sector, 3-digit, most 4-digit, and selected 5- and 6-digit industry levels, and national estimates by ownership across all industries and for schools and hospitals.
-OEWS data are available at www.bls.gov/oes/tables.htm.
+The OEWS data available from BLS include cross-industry occupational employment and wage estimates for the nation; over 580 areas, including states and the District of Columbia, metropolitan statistical areas (MSAs), nonmetropolitan areas, and territories; national industry-specific estimates at the NAICS sector, 3-digit, most 4-digit, and selected 5- and 6-digit industry levels; and national estimates by ownership across all industries and for schools and hospitals.
+Full OEWS data tables are available online.

 Metropolitan area definitions